sympy/sympy/doc/src/modules/solvers/diophantine.rst

 >>> diop_solve(2*x + 3*y - 5, m)
 (3*m - 5, -2*m + 5)

+Please note that for the moment, parsing the parameter only works for linear Diophantine equations and binary quadratic equations.

 Let's try solving a binary quadratic equation which is an equation with two variables and has a degree of two.
 Before trying to solve these equations, an idea about various cases associated with the equation would help a lot.
 Please